mirceaulinic/salt-confd/README.md

 perspective.
 Alas, it's written in Python (please let's not have this discussion over here 😄).

+I see it rather as a trade-off: while ``confd`` is only a 5MB binary, I haven't managed yet to have this installation (together with dependencies) under 76MB.
+That said, if you already have Salt installed, you might find this helpful, as all you've got to do is install this package, which in this case would bring a tiny overhead.
+Otherwise, I'd invite you to evaluate: with ``salt-confd`` you can do a lot more than the original ``confd`` (see also some notes and examples below), though the decision if yours to balance your requirements and goals vs. the additional overhead.

 In short, here's why I took this approach:

 * Why not?
 It's fun.